EngineerBetter/introspection/inclusion.md

 ## Am I recognising the strengths of other ways of doing things?

 Am I dismissing the tendencies of others to do things differently than I would as weaknesses?
-Am I considering that alternative approaches might balance out my own blind spots?
+Am I considering that alternative approaches might balance out my own weaknesses?

 ## Am I respecting other people's ethics?